-If you chose to do so, acknowledge that this is a choice that you have made and do not try to throw it back onto God.
+If you choose to do so, acknowledge that this is a choice that you have made and do not try to throw it back onto God.
 I know I am coming across very harsh, but this angers me that woman want to put themselves in that situations and try to make an unholy situation holy.
 It is not.
-God is never going to give you someone else’s husband.
+God is never going to give you another woman’s husband.
 Point.
 Blank.
 Period.

 Chasing Men Is a Sign Of A Desperate Woman.
 Make Him Chase You

 I Got Plastic Surgery.
 My SmartLipo Experience.
 Before and After Results 1 Week Post Surgery.

 5 Reasons Why A Lunch Date is Better Than a Dinner Date